 Learning is planned as a progression of increasing complexity.
 The general education courses are supportive of the PTA courses.
 Therefore, all courses must be taken in sequence and/or no later than scheduled in the PTA curriculum.
 General education core classes and electives may be taken prior to entering the PTA program.
-A minimum grade of "C+" is required in all areas of physical therapy and biology, and an evaluation of "Pass" indicating satisfactory completion must be attained in clinical internship courses in order to progress.
+Applicants are encouraged to complete the general education core classes and electives prior to entering the PTA Program.
+Applicants are required to submit evidence of 20 hours of observation of physical therapy services (10 hours in-patient and 10 hours out-patient).
+Applicants are encouraged to attend a program information session, observe a lab class, or meet with a faculty member prior to the application deadline of October 15th.
+A minimum grade of "C" is required in all areas of physical therapy, "C+" in biology, and an evaluation of "Pass" indicating satisfactory completion must be attained in clinical internship courses in order to progress.
 The faculty reserves the right to withdraw a student whose clinical performance is unsatisfactory.
 Attendance for class, lab, and clinical experience is required.
 Sixty-seven (67) semester hours are required for graduation from the PTA Program.

-Common core course listings and definitions appear on page 51.
+Common core course listings and definitions appear on page 50.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.
 The suggested sequence for full-time students is shown below.
-Refer to page 51 for a listing of courses that will satisfy elective requirements.
+Refer to page 50 for a listing of courses that will satisfy elective requirements.

-Course No. Title Credits
+Course Number Course Title Cr

 BIOH211 Anatomy and Physiology I 4

 PTAH120 Introduction to Physical Therapy 3

 PTAH125 Physical Therapy for Function 4

 BIOH212 Anatomy and Physiology II 4

-ENGH101 Composition 4 3 3
+ENGH101 Composition 3

 PSYH111 General Psychology I 3

-PTAH220 Introduction to the Physical Therapy Clinic c 1
+PTAH220 Introduction to the Physical Therapy Clinic 1

 PTAH230 Physical Agents in Physical Therapy 4

 PTAH235 Kinesiology for Rehabilitation 4

 COMH100 Introduction to Communication 3

 ENGH102 Literature and Composition 3 3 3

 Elective Mathematics† 3

 PTAH250 Therapeutic Exercise 5

-PTAH253 Pathophysiology for Rehabilitation 3 2 3 3
+PTAH253 Pathophysiology for Rehabilitation 3

-PTAH258 PTA in the Healthcare Arena 2
+PTAH258 PTA in the Healthcare Arena 3 2 3 3

 Elective Arts/Humanities† 3

 Elective Social Science† 3

-PTAH260 Physical Therapy Seminar 2 5
+PTAH260 Physical Therapy Seminar 2

-PTAH262 PTA Internship II 5
+PTAH262 PTA Internship II 2 5

 PTAH265 PTA Internship III 5

-Total Credit Hours 67
+TOTAL CREDIT HOUR RS 67